Tronald/CoordinateSharp/README.md

 These instructions will get a copy of the library running on your local machine for development and testing purposes.

 ### Prerequisites
-.NET 4.0
+.NET 4.0 or greater

 ### Installing
-CoordinateSharp is available as a nuget packet from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/)
+CoordinateSharp is now available as a nuget packet from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/)

 # Usage Instructions

-### Creating a Coordinate
+### Creating a Coordinate object

 ```C#
 //The following method creates a coordinate based on the standard and most widely used Decimal Degree format.